bukka/php-todo/php-openssl.md

   - https://bugs.php.net/bug.php?id=65186 - openssl_csr_new allows creation from text
 - installation - Update https://www.php.net/manual/en/openssl.installation.php to reflect that `--with-openssl` no longer works
   - https://bugs.php.net/bug.php?id=79401 - --with-openssl no longer accepts a directory

+## Changes

+### 2022-03

+- **Doc**: Requirements - Mention in the docs that OpenSSL 3.0 won't be updated for versions before 8.1
+  - https://bugs.php.net/bug.php?id=81540 - OpenSSL 3.0.0 is not supported prior to 8.1.0